suffolklibraries/sljekyll/_recurrents/bury-open-space.md

 ---
-recurrent-title: 'Bury Open Space: A space to drop in to listen, chat and think... free tea and coffee provided.
-All welcome.'
+recurrent-title: 'Bury Open Space'
+recurrent-description: "A space to drop in to listen, chat and think.
+Free tea and coffee provided.
+All welcome."
 recurrent-day: Monday
 recurrent-times: 1400-1600
 recurrent-location: bury-st-edmunds-library